Alexandra Palace to Tottenham Hale Walk

 • If you want to explore the northern part of Walthamstow Wetlands before finishing the walk, its Maynard entrance is just off to the right.
 The main path through this part of the reserve leads to an exit on Lockwood Way (not convenient for any station), but there is a seasonal route looping back around the Low Maynard Reservoir, a circuit of 1¾ km.

-10. Unless you want to finish at Blackhorse Road head W on the A503, crossing the River Lea and passing a small Community Garden on the right.
-After crossing the River Lee Navigation at Tottenham Lock keep ahead at the traffic lights, going up a slope and over the Greater Anglia line.
+10. Unless you want to finish at Blackhorse Road, head W on the A503.
+After crossing the River Lea you pass a couple of entrances to The Paddock, a small Community Nature Garden which you could loop around.
+You then cross the River Lee Navigation at Tottenham Lock.
+Keep ahead at the traffic lights, going up a slope and over the Greater Anglia line.
 Tottenham Hale station is on the right.

 Return to Top | Walk Map | Walk Options | Walk Directions.